Table of Contents

 Initially, you will see two values; ABS and REL (Absolute pressure and Relative pressure).

 You will also notice that the numbers will be the same (ABS = REL) because your barometer hasn’t been set up yet and assumes your barometer’s elevation is zero (sea level).
-If you don't live exactly at sea level, we have to calibrate it to your specific altitude.
+If you don't live exactly at sea level, we have to calibrate it to your specific elevation.

 We know that the pressure declines as we go higher into the atmosphere.
 Think Mt.
 Everest.
 The atmosphere is a lot thinner way up there than at sea level.

-The Pressure difference calculator can be found here: https://www.sensorsone.com/icao-standard-atmosphere-altitude-pressure-calculator/
+The Pressure difference calculator can be found here: https://www.sensorsone.com/icao-standard-atmosphere-altitude-pressure-calculator/ Don't forget to click on the rectangular “Pressure difference” button.

 This is what your calibration/setting screen might look like with the factory default in Imperial units.
 Let’s use 28.53 inHg as a random pressure value:

-EXAMPLE factory default readings.
+EXAMPLE: factory default readings.
 The factory setting assumes everyone's elevation is 0 (sea level).
 This must be changed!

 - ABS = 28.53 inHg